jrmmllrs/jrmmllrs/README.md

-# 👋 Hi, I'm Jerome Millares
+# Jerome Millares
+**Software Engineer**

-**Software Engineer** passionate about building modern web applications and finding better ways to solve problems through code.
+Passionate about building modern web applications and finding better ways to solve problems through code.

 ---

-## 🚀 About Me
+## About Me

 I'm a Software Engineering Intern currently working with React.js and Node.js, focusing on building and improving modern web applications.
 I developed my skills in Python, Flutter, PHP, Laravel, and Tailwind CSS while studying at Pangasinan State University, where I learned the foundations of software development and how to turn ideas into working solutions.